Articles In Press / Online First Back to the articles list | Back to browse issues page

 Results.
 In all groups, vertical jump height was significantly changed and increased from the short-term high-intensity warm-up protocol compared to the traditional warm-up protocol (Diff=-3.103; 95% CI=-4.118 to -2.088; d=0.81; p<0.001; ηp2=0.762) and the without warm-up (Diff=-4.973; 95% CI=-6.153 to -3.793; d=1.36; p<0.001).
 In the elite group, vertical jump height was significantly changed and increased from the short-term high-intensity warm-up protocol compared to the traditional warm-up protocol (Diff=3.943; 95% CI=1.962 to 5.924; d=1.24; p<0.001; ηp2=0.818) and the without warm-up (Diff=-6.543; 95% CI=-8.609 to -4.476; d=2.13; p<0.001).
 Similarly, in the sub-elite group, vertical jump height was also significantly changed and increased from the short-term high-intensity warm-up protocol compared to the traditional warm-up protocol (Diff=1.231; 95% CI=-0.717 to -1.746; d=0.68; p<0.001; ηp2=0.856) and the without warm-up (Diff=-3.600; 95% CI=-4.375 to -2.825; d=1.04; p<0.001).

 Conclusion.
-In conclusion, the results revealed that, in practical terms, the short-term high-intensity warm-up protocol is the best protocol to immediately improve vertical jump performance in women volleyball players.
+In conclusion, the results revealed that, in practical terms, the short-term high-intensity warm-up protocol is the best to improve vertical jump performance in women volleyball players immediately.
 Robust conclusions, however, need randomized controlled trials with sufficient statistical power.

 APPLICABLE REMARKS

-• Research results show that it is beneficial to use less duration and number of repetitions of static stretching exercises and more dynamic stretching exercises in the applied warm-up protocols.
+• Research results show that using less duration and a smaller number of repetitions of static stretching exercises and more dynamic stretching exercises in the applied warm-up protocols is beneficial.

 • It can be said that individual warm-up exercises combined with a short-term high-intensity warm-up protocol, as opposed to the traditional 45-minute warm-up protocol, increase the vertical jump performance of women volleyball players.

-• Short-term high-intensity warm-up protocol is the best warm-up protocol to acutely improve vertical jump height in women volleyball players, when compared to traditional warm-up protocol and when each one is applied by itself.
+• A short-term high-intensity warm-up protocol is the best to acutely improve vertical jump height in women volleyball players, when compared to traditional warm-up protocol and when each one is applied by itself.

 • It is thought that a short-term high-intensity warm-up protocol has a positive effect on vertical jump height and that including it in warm-up programs in sports where vertical jump is a performance criterion may have positive effects.